C++ Core Guidelines: To Switch or not to Switch, that is the Question

 }

 In line (1) is the std::unordered_map.
 I use it in the three functions withDefault, withoutDefaultGood, and withoutDefaultBad.
-The output of the program switchDict is exactly the same as the output of the program switch.
+The output of the program switchDict is precisely the same as the output of the program switch.

 switchDict